atinbera/Git-test/README.md

-This repositry is for practicing all command of git and github.
+This repository is for practicing all command of git and github.